 The Bolivian public education system is very lacking in terms of organization and quality, although improvements are ongoing.
-The schools are not maintained, and many don’t have adequate furnishings or classroom materials.
+The schools are often not well maintained, and many don’t have adequate furnishings or classroom materials.
 Teachers often go on strike (closing down the schools for days or weeks on end) to protest for higher wages or other issues.
 Foreigners moving to Bolivia generally choose to stay away from the Public Schools

 , including the state universities.

 Many public schools are being supported, maintained, furnished and supplied by non-profit institutions and these are usually in excellent condition.
 You can see how the children thrive and their learning level is higher than the national public school average at these schools.
 Because of this situation, there is an abundance of excellent private universities and schools to choose from.
 The government's failure to improve the Bolivia school system, has led to a surge in privately owned institutes, schools and universities in Bolivia (Many of these have agreements with other institutions overseas as well as exchange programs, such as UPSA University's MBA exchange with Thunderbird in Arizona.
 Many high schools participate in Rotary Club and other exchange programs as well.)

 Read this page if you plan to be a foreign exchange student in Bolivia.